 Coordinator: Mia Hall

-The Applied Design program provides opportunities to study traditional arts and crafts representative of the South Central Region of the United States with particular emphasis upon craft practices within the State of Arkansas.
-These disciplines include furniture design and woodworking; metalsmithing and jewelry; and ceramics.
+The bachelor of fine arts in art / applied design track is for students especially interested in the study of traditional arts and crafts representative of the South Central Region of the United States with particular emphasis upon craft practices within the State of Arkansas.
+These disciplines include Ceramics, Furniture Design, Metalsmithing and Jewelry.
 The Applied Design program is accredited by the National Association of Schools of Art and Design (NASAD).

-Students who complete the Bachelor of Fine Arts / Applied Design Track are prepared for entrepreneurial opportunities, associations with practicing artisans, production and marketing of arts and crafts, and further study at the graduate level.
-Students who complete the degree will contribute to the established communities of artisan craftsmen throughout the United States.
+Students who complete the BFA in Art / Applied Design Track are prepared for entrepreneurial opportunities, associations with practicing artisans, production and marketing of arts and crafts, and further study at the graduate level.
+Students who complete the bachelor of fine arts in art / applied design track degree will contribute to the established communities of artisan craftsmen throughout the United States.